craddm/craddm.github.io_old/_posts/2016-09-19-ERP-Visualization-Part-1.md

 ![plot of chunk condSplitNoMean](/figure/source/2016-09-19-ERP-Visualization-Part-1/condSplitNoMean-1.svg)

 It's good, but personally I prefer to have the condition summary on there too.
+Another possibility would be to have a separate colour for each subject, so you'd know which lines belonged to the same subject across each plot.
+But it's hard to get enough distinctive colours, so this doesn't work too well.

 ## Difference waves